But when I am afraid, I will put my trust in you (Psalm 56:3 ESV).

-Our arms were braided across each other’s and our hands were locked tightly.
-As the young girl stood on the tall tree stump above us she looked over her shoulder and saw with her eyes that our formation was tight… that we were ready for her.
+Our arms were braided across each other’s, and our hands were locked tightly.
+As the young girl stood on the tall tree stump above us, she looked over her shoulder and saw with her eyes that our formation was tight… that we were ready for her.
 She heard with her ears that we would catch her… that we would not let her get hurt.
 Yet the fear that screamed in her head told her not to do it.
 Not to fall backwards.

 Then, finally, with determination in her heart, she took the plunge.
 She fell straight backwards onto the safety net of our arms.
 We bent low to the ground giving way to her fall and caught her with cheers of excitement.

-Mission accomplished.
 Early in the day, we had trekked across the campgrounds to the “Trust Fall station” as a group of counselors and campers who didn’t have a shared experience among us, an unconnected strand of strangers.
-Now our wooded team-building time had come to an end and we left the trust fall station having bonded deeply as a group of new girlfriends prepared for a fresh journey of fun and adventure.
+Now our wooded team-building time had come to an end, and we left the trust fall station having bonded deeply as a group of new girlfriends prepared for a fresh journey of fun and adventure.

-Each of us took turns at the Trust Fall that day.
+Each of us took turns at the trust fall that day.
 We all faced a set of scary circumstances and were forced to work through our doubts, tremblings and fears.
 As a result, we learned valuable lessons and strengthened our relationships.

-Since my days of being a camp counselor, I’ve faced many scary life Trust Falls: financial trials, relationship strains, relocations, sick loved ones, and difficult family matters.
+Since my days of being a camp counselor, I’ve faced many scary life trust falls: financial trials, relationship strains, relocations, sickness, loss and difficult family matters.
 I’ve trembled and I’ve cried.
 I’ve been paralyzed by “what ifs” and “whys.”

-He catches us when we Trust Fall, when we live by faith.
-And to encourage us along the way He spurs us on by sending a cloud of witnesses who testify of His faithfulness.
-“Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us” (Hebrews 12:1, NIV).
+He catches us when we trust fall, when we live by faith.
+And to encourage us along the way, He spurs us on by sending a cloud of witnesses who testify of His faithfulness.
+“Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us” (Hebrews 12:1 NIV).

-Today, whether you identify with the shaky young camper on the Trust Fall stump or with the cabin mates who were filled with encouragement for another, God wants you to trust Him… right where you are.
+Today, whether you identify with the shaky young camper on the trust fall stump or with the cabinmates who were filled with encouragement for another, God wants you to trust Him… right where you are.

 Now It’s Your Turn

 Spend a few moments praying about it.
-Then click over to my blog and leave a comment about what God is calling you to trust Him with.
+Then write about it in your journal or leave a comment about what God is calling you to trust Him with.